 1. Have an introductory coaching session.

 It's important you feel like the coach is a good fit for you, and vice versa.
 You want to make sure that you have a good rapport with your potential coach, and it's important that your coach truly understands the goal you're trying to reach.
 My mistake was just randomly picking someone off the internet and hoping they could help me.
-The introductory session is a good way for you and your potential coach to talk about your goals.
+The introductory session is also a good way for you and your potential coach to talk about your goals.

 2. Choose a coach that is "just outside" your financial comfort zone.